The Math of Migrating from AngularJS

 The following is a breakdown of this short equation.
 Let us explain why we’ve chosen this way to help teams estimate the time needed to migrate away from AngularJS.

 In order to stop depending on AngularJS, we need to define our goal as: The successful removal of AngularJS from the project’s codebase.
 Having that goal clearly stated helps us frame the rest of the conversation.
-The rest of this blog is aimed at helping you accomplish this goal.
+The rest of this post aims at helping you accomplish this goal.
 It’s important to remember that on December 31st, 2021, long-term support for AngularJS (“LTS”) ends and AngularJS will no longer receive updates of any kind.
 Learn more in "What to do When AngularJS Support Runs Out".

 Now let’s talk about how to estimate our progress towards that goal.